aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE222/ECSE 222 Lecture 21.md

    Encode states using 2 bits (as $2^2=4>3$)
    Store each bit $y_{1}\:\&\:y_{2}$ in an FF
-   Next state variables are represented as $Y_{1}\:\&\:Y_{2}$
+   Next state variables are represented as $Y_{1}\:\&\:Y_{2}$ Choose particular combinations of those bits to correspond to each state